OriolFilter/Steam_Invite_Discord_Bot/README.md

 docker-compose pull
 ```

-Finally relaunch the containers with the last downloaded image and let `docker-compose` deal with the containers for you
+Finally, relaunch the containers with the last downloaded image and let `docker-compose` deal with the containers for you

 ```shell
 docker-compose up -d